Public Spaces Protection Orders (PSPO) in force

 Breach of any of the current PSPO are considered as an offence and will incur either a Fixed Penalty Notice of £100 or a fine on prosecution in court of no greater than £1000.

-Warrington are reintroducing a PSPO that would provide the police and other designated officers powers within a designated area (the Borough) to tackle street-drinking where it is having a detrimental effect to those in the locality.
+Warrington reintroduced the PSPO for Alcohol that provides the police and other designated officers powers within a designated area (the Borough) to tackle street-drinking where it is having a detrimental effect to those in the locality.

 Before making a PSPO, the Council must be satisfied on reasonable grounds that two conditions are met.